2024-25 Student Handbook

 Campus computer labs are primarily self-service facilities.
 Users are responsible for learning the skills necessary to use the computer applications.
 Software documentation and manuals may be made available to users in some facilities.
 The lab attendant’s responsibilities include (a) insuring that users properly sign in and sign out when applicable; (b) troubleshooting hardware; (c) correcting printer malfunctions; and (d) enforcing these lab guidelines.
 In addition to these primary responsibilities, attendants may be able to provide limited assistance to users based on the attendant’s knowledge of specific software.

 Only software owned by or licensed to Austin Peay State University shall reside on campus lab computers.
 All applicable copyright laws and licenses must be observed.
 No software or “freeware” shall be installed on any APSU lab computer without express permission from the facility manager.
-Users must save their work to removable media, such as jump/thumb drives, external hard drives, and CD-R or CD-RW disks.
+Users should save personal emails, webpages, and any academically irrelevant materials to OneDrive rather than using removable media like jump/thumb drives, external hard drives or CDs.
+Saving to OneDrive ensures your file are securely backed up, easily accessible from any device, and protected against loss or damage associated with physical media.

 The distribution and display of obscene materials is prohibited by the laws of Tennessee (see Tenn.
 Code Ann. § 39-17-902).
 Obscene materials are defined under Tennessee law (see T.C.A. § 39-17-901(10)) as those materials which: a) The average person applying contemporary community standards would find that the work, taken as a whole, appeals to the prurient interest; b) The average person applying contemporary community standards would find that the work depicts or describes, in a patently offensive way, sexual conduct; and (c) the work, taken as a whole, lacks serious literary, artistic, political or scientific value.
 Federal law (18 U.S.C.
 2252) prohibits the distribution across state lines of material involving the sexual exploitation of minors.